 - Continuing to support the Read Foundation School in Ambore, Pakistan which we helped to rebuild after the floods of 2010 by raising over £30,000

 Celebrating and encouraging international links has helped to raise aspirations in students, to widen their perspective and understanding, and to bring depth of meaning to the work we carry out.
 The activities that we run teach students to take responsibility for their actions and encourage them to step out of their comfort zone.
 We also encourage other UK schools by taking part in training days where we are able to share our international work and examples of good practice.
-We also hope to have a positive impact on our link school in Zanzibar which 15 current Year 9 students will be travelling visiting in 2018 as volunteers to support them.
+We also hope to have a positive impact on our link school in Zanzibar which 15 students visited in 2018 as volunteers to support them.